operasoftware/devopera/blog/_posts/2015-06-24-installable-web-apps.md

 Those occasionally used apps are taking up a lot of storage on a device that may be inexpensive and therefore have little space.
 We know from the [2015 Google I/O keynote](https://www.youtube.com/watch?v=7V-fIGMDsmE&feature=youtu.be&t=1h21m30s) that

-> over a quarter of new Android devices have only 512 MB of RAM
+> Over a quarter of new Android devices have only 512 MB of RAM

 and, according to [Techrepublic](vhttp://www.techrepublic.com/article/ram-a-lama-dont-be-a-ding-ding-about-android-storage/),